Telegram Integration

 The /start Command

-When a user starts a conversation with your bot (by sending /start), the bot can send a customizable welcome message.
+When a user starts a conversation with your bot (by sending /start), the bot sends a customizable welcome message.
 This is configured in the bot's preferences (see Configuration).

 Enable or Disable Quickly